Hollywood Pictures

 Hollywood Pictures Company was an American film production label of Walt Disney Studios, founded and owned by The Walt Disney Company.
 Established on February 1, 1989, by Disney CEO Michael Eisner and studio chief Jeffrey Katzenberg, Hollywood Pictures was founded to increase the film output of the Walt Disney Studios, and release films similar to those of Touchstone Pictures.
 These films, featuring more mature themes, were targeted at adult audiences unlike the family-oriented productions of the studio's flagship Walt Disney Pictures division.
-After years of hiatus, the label was closed on April 27, 2007.
+After years of hiatus, the label was shut down on April 27, 2007 and is currently an in-name-only unit of Walt Disney Pictures.
 The studio's most commercially successful film was M. Night Shyamalan's The Sixth Sense, which grossed over $670 million worldwide upon its release in 1999.

 History

 Hollywood Pictures Corporation was incorporated on March 30, 1984, and was activated on February 1, 1989.
 Ricardo Mestres was appointed the division's first president, moving from Disney's Touchstone Pictures.
 The division was formed to create opportunities for up-and-coming executives and to double Disney's feature-film output in order to fill the gap left by the contraction in the industry, which included the closure of MGM/UA's United Artists and financial problems at Lorimar-Telepictures and De Laurentiis Entertainment Group.
 With Touchstone aligned with Hollywood Pictures, the two Disney production divisions would share the same marketing and distribution staffs.
 Hollywood Pictures was expected to be producing 12 films a year by 1991 and to share funding from the Silver Screen Partners IV.
 The company's first release was Arachnophobia on July 18, 1990.

 On October 23, 1990, The Walt Disney Company formed Touchwood Pacific Partners to supplant the Silver Screen Partnership series as their movie studios' primary funding source.

 After the collapse of their then-recently renewed deal at Paramount Pictures, Don Simpson and Jerry Bruckheimer moved their production company to Hollywood Pictures on January 18, 1991.

 The division issued primarily inexpensive comedies for the first six years with a few box office flops, amongst them Holy Matrimony, Aspen Extreme, Super Mario Bros., Swing Kids, Blame It on the Bellboy, Born Yesterday and Guilty as Sin.
 The division only had one box office success, The Hand That Rocks the Cradle, and one critical success, The Joy Luck Club, which did not outweigh the general anemic box office record of the division.
 On April 26, 1994, Mestres was forced to resign after the lackluster performance of the division.
 Mestres moved to long term production deal with the studio.